HealthMarkets Reviews Tips to Help You Pick the Right Medicare Plan

 For some people, October symbolizes the start of autumn.
 But for anyone eligible for Medicare, the arrival of fall means something much more important—Medicare Open Enrollment season.
-In the following article, HealthMarkets reviews tips and important information to help you pick the right Medicare plan to meet your needs for 2019.
+In the following article, HealthMarkets reviews tips and important information to help you pick the right Medicare Plan to meet your needs.

 You don’t need to sign up for Medicare each year; however, you should review your coverage annually.